minvws/nl-kat-coordination/docs/source/user-manual/getting-started/introduction.rst

 Introduction
 ============

 Let's get started with OpenKAT!
-If you want to read more about what OpenKAT is and why it is created, please read :doc:`/about-openkat/index`.
+If you want to read more about what OpenKAT is and why it exists, please read :doc:`/about-openkat/index`.

 General information